decmaxn/decmaxn.github.io/content/posts/bare_metal_linux.md

 ## UEFI bios and Linux Server

 Installing Linux server on HP Desktop with UEFI feature.
-Expense lessson to learn:
+Expensive lessson I have learned:

 Everytime installation failed after it start to copy files, I have tested all kinds of different ways, and it turn out the problem is UEFI.

+> Updated the the next day: The problem wasn't solved this way, I just installed Ubuntu Desktop, that solved the problem.

 ```
 From BIOS -> Boot Order, you can disable the whole UEFI feature here